 A powerful pro-level, cross platform app, you’ll want to use DaVinci Resolve on a system with discrete graphics to get the most out of this video editor.
 The latest version of DaVinci incorporates Fusion, previously a stand-alone application, which brings with it four high-end video-production modules for editing, color correction, audio production, and video effects and motion graphics.

 DaVinci is quite powerful, but has a bit of a learning curve.
 If its 256-page manual doesn't intimidate you, high-level enthusiasts will find a lot of tools at their disposal.

-DaVinci Resolve is now on version 16, and includes such new features as a Neural Engine that uses machine learning for such things as facial recognition and speed warp.
-It also has a new Cut Page, a streamlined interface for editors who need to turn projects around quickly.
-The next version, DaVinci Resolve 17, is currently in open beta.
+DaVinci Resolve is now on version 17, and the latest build includes a major upgrade to Fairlight, its audio editing workspace.
+It also gives free users the ability to collaborate on a project simultaneously — something that you previously had to pay for.
+Previous versions have included the addition of a Neural Engine that uses machine learning for such things as facial recognition and speed warp and it also has a new Cut Page, a streamlined interface for editors who need to turn projects around quickly.

 How to choose the best video editing software for you

 There’s no reason for the occasional video jockey to fork over any cash, as there are plenty of free apps available for both Windows and Mac.
 In fact we also have a list of the best free video editing software.
 But while the deciding factors for free and paid software may appear to be based on cold hard cash, that’s not the whole story.

 People who are looking for a more powerful editor with a variety of built-in resources, responsive technical support and more would be better off dropping some cash on something from this list of the best video editing software.